Casita Travel Terms and Conditions

 Article 8, paragraph 2

-Article 9 Cancellation by the Tenant
+Article 9 Cancellation by the Renter

-Article 9A paragraph 1
+Article 9, paragraph 1

-Unless different/other conditions are stated under the heading Booking Conditions for the accommodation published on the Casita Travel website, or unless otherwise agreed in writing, the Tenant shall owe the following immediately payable amounts in the event of cancellation of the agreement:
+Unless different/different conditions are stated for the accommodation published on the Casita Travel website under the heading "Booking Conditions" or unless otherwise agreed in writing, the Renter is liable for the following immediately due amounts upon cancellation of the agreement:

 a.
-For cancellations up to the 42nd day before departure: the entire deposit, i.e. 30% of the basic rental price (plus the reservation costs/service costs and 100% of the ticket price if flights have been booked through Casita Travel).
+In the event of cancellation up to the 42nd day before departure: the entire deposit; i.e., 30% of the basic rental amount (plus the reservation/service fees and 100% of the ticket price if flights were booked through Casita Travel).

 c.
-For cancellations from the 28th day (inclusive) before departure or later: the entire rental price as well as the amounts already invoiced as referred to in Article 4, paragraph 3.
+In case of cancellation from the 28th day (inclusive) before departure or later: the entire rental amount, as well as the amounts already invoiced as referred to in Article 4, paragraph 3.

 Article 9, paragraph 2